Thirteen Multifariously Vexing Historical Books Jumble

 Fred I. Greenstein

-Ike may got to have the most fruitful presidency ever, although a blemished military career, this president famously called out the military industrial complex.
+Ike may got to have the most fruitful presidency ever, although not unblemished, this president famously called out the military industrial complex.

 Blacklisted by History: The Untold Story of Senator Joe McCarthy and His Fight Against America’s Enemies